gluten-free-beer/cancan_affiliate_link_automate/README.md

 ### Workflow
 - Put CANDY files in the "resources" folder.
 Both .json and .csv files are accepted.
 - Call main.py and follow the prompts in the terminal.
-For the first time, you will need to log in.
+For the first time or for some specific platforms, you will need to log in.
 By default, Chrome browser is used.
 - The generated links will be saved to ./output.
 Note that the output files will have the same filenames as the resource files, which makes them incremental.
 Delete the output files or supply --reset=1 for a fresh start.
+- Use the .env file for configuration.